jeysal/livetemplate-scriptengine-macro/README.md

 Enables you to insert text, offer completion options or perform editor actions using your own scripts when inserting a live template.

+Unlike IntelliJ's native `groovyScript` macro, this plugins allows for much more flexibility in what you can return from your script, is able to read your script from a file, and offers ECMAScript / JavaScript as an alternative language instead of binding you to Groovy.

 ## Installation

 You can install the plugin from the [JetBrains IntelliJ IDEA Plugin Repository](https://plugins.jetbrains.com/idea/plugin/9365-livetemplate-scriptengine-macro).